Colter-Wilson/Colter-Wilson.github.io/Lab01.md

 - Keep in mind that failure is your first step to success.
 - Never be afraid to ask for help when you're stuck.

+# *Markdown*

+Markdown is a lightweight markup language for creating formatted text.
+Many different applications use markdown including Github, which is what I am using markdown through currently!
+Other markup languages such as HTML require a specific text editor such as VSCode to be able to run the code, but with Markup I'm able to just use a plain text editor to write my code.
+The code that is written is also much more simple than other markup languages, instead of using tags, elements, stylesheets, etc. I am able to just use basic syntax  to create my code, making writing markup an extremely teachable language.
+Down below I am going to give some visual examples of markdown in use so that you can better understand the language!